Oz4/Costume-VR-Viewer/README.md

 # Costume-VR-Viewer
-- This is my internship project were I used Threejs to build and webgl to build a costume Virtual reality viewr and compare it with the Threejs built in Viewer.
+- This is my internship project where I used Threejs and webgl to build a costume Virtual reality viewr and compare it with the Threejs built in Viewer.
 - I collected photos for couple of building to generate a point cloud model then converted it to a mesh in Meshlab.
 - Then I built a vr viewer to display them on the browser with a cardbox.
 - The costume vr viewer can be seen in the drop down menu in the corner.